dshanske/bridgy-publish/readme.md

 ## Changelog ##

+### Version 1.2.1 ###
+	* Omit Links option not set on Micropub so will now pull from the default setting if the post setting is not enabled

 ### Version 1.2.0 ###
 	* Add per post support for Bridgy backlink settings.
 Credit to @iamwebrocker for addition